A collection of friends, rappers and producers I believe in, and have agreed to join my team.

 Sevan Mattar

-Sevan Mattar is a 22 year old Hip Hop artist based out of Calgary Alberta.
+Sevan Mattar is a Hip Hop artist based out of Calgary Alberta.
 Of Palestinian descent, Sevan has been making music since 11 years old and grew up listening to influences like Jay Z, Kanye West, Lil Wayne and Tupac to name a few.
 His music dives into mental health, various emotional struggles and other trials throughout his life while never shying away from displaying his love for lyricism.
 He’s gearing up to release his very first project under his real name.

 Spotify Link, Apple Music Link